react-native-community/discussions-and-proposals/proposals/0001-webview.md

 ## Adoption strategy

 This is a breaking change and existing React Native authors who use WebView will need to update their apps to access one of the third party solutions.
-For most, it should be as simple as `yarn add @infinitered/react-native-webview` and update their import statements.
+For most, it should be as simple as `yarn add react-native-webview` and update their import statements.

 ## How we teach this